-I discovered to the cyanotype process when I was studying photography in Edinburgh.
+I was introduced to the cyanotype process when I was studying for my photography degree in Edinburgh.

-It’s a captivating, unpredictable process and mixed with imagination it creates beautiful unique images.
+It’s a captivating, unpredictable process and with imagination creates unique and beautiful images.

-My passion and knowledge of photography was vital in my career.
-For nearly 30 years I worked as a picture researcher sourcing the right images for a broad range of books.
+My knowledge and passion for photography was vital in my career in publishing.
+For almost 30 years I worked as a picture researcher responsible for sourcing images for a wide range of books.

-I’m based in Shropshire these days and fortunate to enjoy an abundance of nature on my doorstep.
+Based in Shropshire these days I’m fortunate to enjoy an abundance of nature right on my doorstep.
 It’s the perfect place to gather and grow inspirational plants to make botanical art and lampshades.

 What is Cyanotype?